 Best Ramen in Melbourne

 Ramen!
+One of the best things to do in Melbourne is to visit one of our iconic ramen destinations; there's a wonderful world of ramen out there!
 The best Japanese comfort food!
 Best ramen restaurants in Melbourne according to The World Loves Melbourne:

 1. Mr Ramen San (Mid City Bourke St CBD)

 Mr Ramen San is an authentic ramen house, with owner Roystan having been trained by Japanese masters and bringing influences of the Kyushu area of Japan.
 Mr Ramen San is known for it's traditional charsu pork ramen featuring the cloudy white broth; this is the result of cooking the broth in pork bones for 10 hours.
 Kitchen staff are disciplined to stir the broth for 4-5 hours; a sign of dedication.

 We consider Mr Ramen San to have some of the best broth in Melbourne.
 It's authentic.
 The time is taken to make it properly and with pride.
 And of course no MSG in sight!
 The World Loves Melbourne doesn't enjoy some of the thin weaker flavoured ramen broths going around; we crave for the in your face thicker pork bone stock broth!
 Bring it on!
 And we don't feel guilty about slurping!

 When it comes to meat in ramen, The World Loves Melbourne considers Mr Ramen San to offer a generous serving compared to many other ramen houses.
 We enjoyed the charsu pork with several thick slices of ramen; while some other ramen houses often offer a couple of thin slices of pork.
 We found the meat (and tofu and seafood) is the various ramen dishes to be consistently generous.